Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Those prefixes can be applied to any Tailwind class.

-It’s important to realize any Tailwind class by default is applied to all sizes.
+It’s important to realize that any Tailwind class is applied to all sizes by default.

 Using a breakpoint prefix will only apply that class to screen sizes bigger than the one specified in the table.